 - 3.1 School staff members need to be aware of specific safeguarding issues and be alert to any risks.
 Specific issues could include child sexual exploitation, fabricated or induced illness, female genital mutilation, private fostering, etc., and the school procedures to respond to risks.

 - 3.2 The government website, gov.uk, has broad government guidance on a variety of issues.
 The following is not a comprehensive list but highlights more common issues;

 - child sexual exploitation (CSE)

+- children missing from education (CME)

+- County Lines

 - bullying including cyberbullying

-- domestic violence
+- domestic abuse

 - drugs

-- fabricated or induced illness
+- · fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM)

-- forced marriage

-- gangs and youth violence

-- gender-based violence/violence against women and girls (VAWG)